 You may want to invest in a pair of water shoes if your hikes will involve several water crossings or scrambling up small waterfalls.

 You’ll want to pack a small daypack if you plan on hiking in Hawaii to hold a few necessities.
 Water, snacks, sunscreen, and your hiking guidebook to name a few.
 You can also use this as your carry-on on the airplane.
-This backpack has plenty of pockets to keep you organized and comfortable, padded straps.
+This backpack has plenty of pockets to keep you organized and comfortable with padded straps.

 Pick up a few guidebooks to get yourself acquainted with the islands prior to your trip!